 The significance of chrysanthemums and cornel leaves, already long considered to possess cleansing qualities and used in other occasions to air out houses and cure illnesses, became more entrenched in Chinese culture through the legend.

-Thus, the tradition of the Chong Yang Festival began and continues on to this day.
+Thus, the tradition of the Chong Yan Festival began and continues on to this day.

 Copyright Statement This article and video is original content created by Xiao En website, to whom the copyright belongs to.
 The content should not be reproduced without permission, otherwise it will be regarded as infringement.
 Xiao En reserves the right to pursue legal action against unauthorised use of the content.